 Annexation is the process of formally adding territory to the official city limits of a village, town, or city.
-In the U.S., state laws dictate the process for annexing land, any standards or criteria that municipal (city or town) governments are required to meet, and how much say the residents in the annexed area have in the whole matter.
+In the U.S., state laws dictate the process for annexing land, any standards or criteria that municipal (city or town) governments are required to meet, and how much say the residents or property owners in the annexed area have in the whole matter.

 1. A compact, efficient shape for the area where urban services are required will increase both the cost-effectiveness and the viability of providing the same services fairly and equitably for all.
 In case you aren't sure what we mean by "urban services," we're speaking of everything from police, fire, water, and sewers to neighborhood parks and street maintenance.
 Less commonly, if a city or town provides electricity, schools, and libraries for some of its residents, equity demands that the entire population be provided with these same services in a reasonable amount of time.
 All of these services are provided at better quality and for lower cost if the geographic areas are adjacent to one another and not some weird elongated or octopus-like shape.